 Meet with the individuals whose jobs are changing to clarify their role and objectives.
 Allow them time to share their questions and concerns, and when possible, include them in the decision-making process.
 This is a huge step in regaining their trust in the aftermath of a company downsizing.

 Ask remaining employees what they love about their job, what scares them about the work you want them to take on, and also what they would like to see changed.
 Their perspective might offer insights you did not anticipate or different solutions that will be better for everyone involved.

 Likewise, meet with your team regularly to reinforce departmental goals, roles, and responsibilities.
 Anticipate that there will be hiccups and setbacks in the beginning, and ensure everyone is on the same page throughout the transition.

 3. Allow Time to Find a New Normal

 Understand that some employees – perhaps even yourself – will be resistant to change.
 Managers need to be bold and share where they fall on a change scale, even if it is low.
 Acknowledging that change can be frustrating and scary – even for you – will help your team realize you are all in it together.
 You may find training on leading company recovery invaluable during the transition.

 After a company downsizing, it will take time for everyone to adapt, but a new normal will eventually emerge.
 With the right plan, new roles and responsibilities will become more clearly defined.
-Employees will develop competencies in new tasks, and feel more confident in their role.
+Employees will develop competencies in new tasks.
+They’ll also feel more confident in their role.
 This helps them regain their sense of trust in the company.

 Don’t forget about your own needs in the process.
 Your personal reaction to these changes will impact your team.
-Take care of yourself, utilize your personal support system, and implement ways for you to manage your own stress level.
+Above all, take care of yourself.
+Utilize your personal support system.
+In addition, implement ways for you to manage your own stress level.